verbal-autopsy-software/InSilicoVA2022/README.md

-**Pre-release Test version** of InSilicoVA for the WHO 2022 VA instrument.
+**Pre-release test version** of InSilicoVA for the WHO 2022 VA instrument.

 * <ins>**_Use at your own risk: we do not suggest or guarantee useful operation of any kind._**</ins>